Limnoria/Limnoria-doc/develop/advanced_plugin_testing.rst

             # Important!
 This sets up the bot's simulated IRC network for testing
             super().setUp()

-            # Create a user to send IRC messages from
+            # Define the identity of the user who we send messages as
             self.prefix = 'foo!bar@baz'

             # Send a message to the simulated IRC network, in this case to register